menski/ctrader.py/README.md

 Your passkey is visible on your [account page](http://www.captchatrader.com/account/).

 ## Input
-If you not provide any commandline options and no configuration file exists the programm will ask you for your credentials.
+If you not provide any command-line options and no configuration file exists the program will ask you for your credentials.

 	Username: heinz
 	Password/Passkey: